gradgrind/W365toFET/docs/automatic_constraint_switching.md

 **Parallel courses**

 This specifies that the activities of the specified courses should lie in the same time slots.
 The activities to be parallel must of course have the same duration and number.
-If this is a hard constraint, it may be possible to optimise its implementation (e.g. by building compound activities).
+If this is a hard constraint, it may be possible to optimize its implementation (e.g. by building compound activities).

 **Double lesson not over breaks**